|Suitable for||Small and medium-sized practices|

 Where things do go wrong, the book advises on the necessary steps for containing and minimising the financial and reputational damage.

 The text is filled with short case studies based on the author's experience of advising clients.
 Readers will recognise the pitfalls as all too real, will learn from the mistakes of others, and will welcome guidance on measures (often quite simple) to reduce their exposure to the risks.

 Useful appendices include sample file review forms, forms to use when opening files, a draft client relationship cancellation notice and checklist, and relevant extracts from professional guidance.

-The author, Karen Eckstein, is a legal consultant with Womble Bond Dickinson LLP.
+The author, Karen Eckstein, is a consultant with Womble Bond Dickinson LLP.
 Karen has written on the topic for the professional tax press and is a frequent lecturer.
 Read more here.